 Similarly, HNO3 → H+ + NO-3

 Q.2.
-Why does an aqueous solution of an acid conduct electricity?
+Why does an aqueous solution of acid conduct electricity?

 Ans.
-An aqueous solution of an acid conduct electricity because of the presence of charged particles called ions in it.
+An aqueous solution of acid conduct electricity because of the presence of charged particles called ions in it.
 When dissolved in water, acids dissociate to form ions.
-Example:

 These ions are responsible for conducting electricity.

 Q.3.
-Why does dry HCl gas not change the color of the dry litmus paper
+Why does dry HCl gas not change the colour of the dry litmus paper?

 Q.4.
 While diluting an acid, why is it recommended that the acid should be added to water and not water to the acid?